manilabay/blockchain-graphs/README.md

 ## Quick ELI5 explanation

+### Short description function
+ILP is an intermediary layer to interoperate between different Blockchain or DLTs.
+Interoperatibility

+### Long description function
+The purpose of the interledger protocol is to enable hosts to route payments through an interconnected set of ledgers.
+This is done by passing the payments from one interledger module to another until the destination is reached.
+The interledger modules reside in hosts and connectors in the interledger system.
+The payments are routed from one interledger module to another through individual ledgers based on the interpretation of an interledger address.
+Thus, a central component of the interledger protocol is the interledger address.

-Left graph show Interledger Protocol Architecture.
+Graph above show Interledger Protocol Architecture (ILP).
 There are 4 options path for a payment from Sender to Receiver:

 * a) Blue path: Using only 1 connector + 1 ledger (Apparently Cheaper).
 Blue path failed because Sender didn't accept the Quote in step 3.
 * b) Green path: Using more than a connector + ledger (Apparently Expensive)